 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 In a nurse administration degree program, you will study a mix of courses designed to prepare you for success in nurse leadership roles.
-This means studying not just the healthcare courses related to your industry, but also the business skills needed to oversee the nursing services provided by hospitals, clinics, ambulatory care centers and other healthcare facilities.
+This means studying not just the healthcare courses related to your industry, but also the business skills needed to oversee the nursing services provided by:

 Naturally, students in a nurse administration degree program study nursing.
 However, they already have an undergraduate education.
 Aspiring nurse administrators went to nursing school when they were preparing to become registered nurses (RNs).
 Now they’re studying nursing and healthcare at the graduate level.
 Some coursework is theoretical in nature, while other work is in applied nursing and clinical environments.

 Students in a nurse administration degree program study nursing and healthcare subjects including:

 - Practice patterns of nursing care delivery

 - Health care policy and quality health care delivery

 - Clinical leadership for advanced practice nursing